 The goal of regenerative medicine is to encourage the natural healing process to restart.
 As physicians continue to face obstacles dealing with the healing process of diseased or injured musculoskeletal tissues, regenerative medicine aims to promote increased regeneration and repair of tissue and improve local tissue chemistry to improve pain.
 Regenerative orthopedic medicine harnesses the bodies innate healing mechanisms found in platelets, adipose, and bone marrow to focus them in powerful ways.
 In combination with traditional orthopedic approaches it offers patients exciting new ways to treat complex conditions.
 Some examples of modern regenerative treatments include Prolotherapy, Platelet Rich Plasma, Bone Marrow Aspirate, Adipose Cell Therapy and Stem Cell Therapies.

-Dr. Lehmann and Dr. Fandrich at Houston Spine & Sports Medicine are musculoskeletal non-operative specialist physicians serving the Houston market in The Woodlands area since 2003.
-We have assembled a team of medical providers with specialized expertise in several areas of sports medicine and pain rehabilitation including regenerative orthopedic medicine.
+Dr. Lehmann at Houston Spine & Sports Medicine is a musculoskeletal non-operative specialist physician serving the Houston market in The Woodlands area since 2003.
+Our medical providers expertise is in several areas of sports medicine and pain rehabilitation including regenerative orthopedic medicine.
 We have the ability to evaluate your condition with musculoskeletal ultrasound diagnostic assessment and have conservative methods of care including, physical therapy, and regenerative treatments such as Prolotherapy, platelet rich plasma (PRP), Acupuncture and Cellular Therapies.

 Schedule a visit today so we can learn more about your condition and see if regenerative medicine is right for you.

 - Osteoarthritis in Joints